zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

    then the attempt to connect to arti *aborts* (q.v.))

 The path is built as follows:
- 1. We start with the default path.
+ 1. We start with the default path, removing any elements that are neither literal connect points nor absolute paths.
  2. We prepend the contents of `ARTI_RPC_CONNECT_PATH`, if it is set.
  3. We prepend any elements set with `prepend_search_path`.
  4. We prepend the contents of `ARTI_RPC_CONNECT_PATH_OVERRIDE`, if it is set.